Mental Health and Sick Leave: A Guide for UK Employees

 Work-Related Stress and Employer Responsibility

-If you believe your mental health has deteriorated because of work-related factors, you should raise this with your employer through the grievance procedure.
-Keep records of the specific issues, including dates, incidents, and any impact on your health.
-If the problem is not resolved internally, you may be able to bring a claim to an employment tribunal for breach of the implied duty of trust and confidence, or for personal injury if the employer's negligence has caused a recognised psychiatric condition.
+If you think your job is the cause, raise it through the grievance procedure.
+Keep records: dates, incidents, how it's affected your health.
+If it doesn't get resolved internally, you might be able to take it to a tribunal for breach of trust and confidence, or even a personal injury claim if the employer's negligence has caused a recognised psychiatric condition.

 Returning to Work After Mental Health Leave